argmaps/Backbone.Associations/README.md

 * `modelClassName` is an option passed after `viaReverseKey`.
 BBA will use the string passed in to this option to look up the class of the model in this association, and will then assign that model to the associationName.
 Use this option when you have more than one `hasMany` association using the same `reverseKey`.

 ## Configuration
-Backbone.AssociativeModel has two methods for configuration:
-1.  `Backbone.AssociativeModel.namespace`, which accepts a string or object to be used as the root namespace when looking up reverse associations.
+1. `Backbone.AssociativeModel.namespace` accepts a string or object to be used as the root namespace when looking up reverse associations.
-2.  `Backbone.AssociativeModel.defaultCollection`, which accepts a
-    string or descendant of Backbone.Collection to be used as the default collection for new HasMany collections.
+2. `Backbone.AssociativeModel.defaultCollection` accepts a string or descendant of `Backbone.Collection` to be used as the default collection for new `hasMany` collections.

 # License
 MIT.
 Use and enjoy!